 Sharing experiences of methods and results to assess climate hazards, vulnerabilities and risks across World Heritage properties can also help to build adaptive capacity and resilience.
 Cross-property actions such as promoting the development of climate risk assessment tools for regions, ecosystems or heritage typologies is encouraged.
 Transboundary and transnational properties also present an important case where shared responses to common climate risks should be encouraged.

 This Policy Document encourages the UNESCO World Heritage Centre, in collaboration with the Advisory Bodies, to find ways to integrate climate risk management mechanisms, including assessment and monitoring of climate hazards and the factors that cause or exacerbate them, into existing World Heritage processes.
 Mechanisms could include, but not limited to, making the consideration of climate change a requirement in the nomination process, Periodic Reporting, Reactive Monitoring, protective measures, and management systems, including management plans.
+[Saudi Arabia] Any additional mechanisms beyond the ones existing at the time of developing this document, will be considered in formal parties’ meetings at the time of development and before their implementation.
 Climate change considerations should similarly be incorporated into related World Heritage doctrines, policies and resource manuals.
 New tools might be needed to assess climate change impact on the state of conservation of World Heritage properties, as well as to identify factors that can become threats and that could ultimately impact on the Outstanding Universal Value of properties.

 Further technical considerations in developing a climate risk management assessment and management strategies are presented in Annex II of this Policy Document.